pseewald/vim-anyfold/README.md

 Generic folding mechanism based on indentation.
 Fold anything that is structured into indented blocks.

-**NOTE**: this plugin is still in beta phase and under active development.
-If you use it, please make sure to regularly update to the most recent version.
-Features and behaviour may change without prior notice.

 ## Introduction

 This Vim plugin comes with the following features:
-* Folding mechanism based on visually indented blocks that has a very intuitive and predictable behaviour.
+* Folding mechanism based on visually indented blocks that has a very intuitive and predictable behaviour (see examples below).
 * Results comparable to syntax aware folding methods but generic algorithm that does not rely on language specific rules.
 * Works out of the box for any filetypes.
 Designed for languages that define scopes by keywords (e.g. Fortran, Julia) or indents (e.g. Python).
 * Shortcuts to toggle folds and to navigate to beginning / end of a block and to previous / next indented block.